Jerry Quarry: Bouncing back

-After Ali, Quarry, now managed by Gil Clancy, bounced back to post another streak of wins.
-He seemed to mature as a fighter here, and 1973 was perhaps his greatest year as a heavyweight.
+After his round with Ali, Quarry, now managed by Gil Clancy, recorded several victories.
+During this period, his performance in 1973 was marked one of his more active years in his heavyweight career.

 Despite deterioration in his movement and reflexes, and now having very scarred facial tissue, Quarry gave possibly the two best performances of his career next.
 After defeating Randy Neumann (21–2) in January, Quarry was placed into a bout similar to his previous Mac Foster match, as a ranked tune-up for a higher ranked contender.
 Ron Lyle was 19–0 with 17 knockouts, and the tough ex-convict was in line for a title shot when he met Quarry in February.
 The 6'3" Lyle weighed 219 for the bout, Quarry 200.
 Despite trailing early on, Quarry took control of the fight in the middle rounds and thoroughly outboxed Lyle for a lopsided 12-round decision win in an action packed fight.

 During this time, Quarry got a chance to show off his athletic ability.
 On the ABC television show The Superstars, he competed against other heavyweight boxers in a series of athletic contests.
 Winning that competition, he qualified for the Superstars final that year, and finished fourth to three NFL football players, an impressive showing.
 Noteworthy in those performances was his ability to hit a baseball.

 Two wins later, Don King brought Quarry in to meet hard-punching Earnie Shavers in December.
 Shavers was 46–2 with 44 KOs.
 In another bout filled with the same racial overtones as the second Ali bout, Quarry surprised Shavers.
 After receiving a few hard shots, he landed a big punch in the 1st round and followed that up to win a stunning first-round KO win.
 King reportedly left Shavers in the ring and tore up his contract to manage him.
 Heavyweight champion George Foreman was in attendance, and negotiations for a title bout were already in motion for mid-1974.
 After the Shavers bout, Foreman reportedly backed away from that proposed bout.
 He later claimed to have dodged Quarry, whom he never formally met in the ring.

 Quarry later claimed to be 'locked out' of big-opportunity fights in 1974 by King, and found himself desperately looking for quality opponents that might get him a title shot.
 In June 1974, he agreed to rematch Joe Frazier.
 Quarry was the same size as at their first bout, but Frazier, now 212 pounds, was bigger.
 Quarry attempted to box Frazier this time, but due to the years of punishment, even in the recent wins against hard hitters Lyle and Shavers, he was more open to Frazier's shots and less mobile than he used to be.